 Limited to 9 people

 Day 1, Saturday, Nov.
 25: Depart from home and arrive in San Jose, Costa Rica (airport code: SJO).
-You will be met at the airport after clearing customs and immigration by a local representative with your name on a placard and transferred to our hotel where you can spend the afternoon photographing the beautiful botanical garden on the grounds of the hotel.
+You will be met at the airport after clearing customs and immigration by a local representative with your name on a placard and transferred to our hotel.
 In the late afternoon or early evening, Jim will go over the technical and artistic aspects of hummingbird photography as well as photographing birds in flight.
-Enjoy a group dinner and then overnight at Hotel Bougainvillea, San Jose, Costa Rica.
+Enjoy a group dinner and then overnight at the Courtyard by Marriott San Jose Airport Alajuela, San Jose, Costa Rica.

 Days 2 - 3, Sunday, Monday, Nov.
 26, 27: After an early breakfast, we depart at 7:30am for our first eco-lodge, Laguna del Lagarto.
 It is a six hour drive, but we stop enroute in the Vara Blanca zone to take some pictures of the emerald toucanet and the red-headed barbet (among other species), two stunning Costa Rican birds.
 We arrive at our lodge for lunch, and then we spend the next two days photographing hummingbirds (like the violet-crowned woodnyph, green-breasted mango, and steely-vented hummingbird) as well as other species like the green heron, broad-winged hawk, northern jacana, little blue heron, collared aracari toucan, green kingfisher, collared kingfisher, chestnut mandibled toucan, and osprey.
 Overnight Laguna del Lagarto.